adamfoneil/Dapper.Entities/README.md

 ```
 </details>

+4. In the startup of your application add your `Database` class to your services collection as either a scoped or singleton dependency.
+Now throughout your application you can inject it where needed and have access to your repository classes.

 # Entity class considerations
 The only requirement for entity classes you use with this library is that they implement [IEntity\<TKey\>](https://github.com/adamfoneil/Dapper.Entities/blob/master/Dapper.Entities.Abstractions/Interfaces/IEntity.cs).
 This gives your entity classes an `Id` property in the struct type of your choice.